makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-  * Place the order by giving the list of dishes, their quantities and a number that should be the exact total.
-If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 30 minutes from now, e.g. "Thank you!
-Your order was placed and will be delivered before 18:52".
-  * The text sending functionality should be implemented using Twilio API.
-  * Use the twilio-ruby gem to access the API
-  * Use the Gemfile to manage your gems
-  * However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent
-  * Note that you can only send texts in the same country as you have your account.
-  * A free account on Twilio will only allow you to send texts to "verified" numbers.
-Use your mobile phone number, don't worry about the customer's mobile phone.